 At some point in homeownership you will need to know how to fix your drywall.
-Learn how to patch a small hole in drywall here at The Turquoise Home.
+Learn how to patch a small hole in drywall with this easy tutorial.

 Maybe the kid punched a hole in the wall or the doorknob swung into it one too many times.
 Could be that you improperly installed a toilet paper holder (like me) and it left a large, gaping hole.
 At some point in your home ownership, you’ll find yourself needing to patch a small drywall hole.